 The federal solar rebate is slowly being phased out.
-It reduces by one-ninth of today's value every January until it goes to zero in 2031.
+It reduces by one-seventh of today's value every January until it goes to zero at the start of 2031.

 For Victorians, the Labor government introduced a state-level rebate that offers eligible recipients (up to) an extra \$1,400 off the cost of a home solar system installation at the time of writing.